Hacker0x01/docs.hackerone.com/docs/hackers/calendar.md

 3. Click **Copy** to copy the URL.
 4. Import your HackerOne calendar URL to your personal calendar in [iCal](#iCal) or [Google Calendar](#Google).

 You can choose to regenerate your calendar URL by clicking **Regenerate**.
-Keep in mind that if you regenerate your URL, it'll disable your calendar settings with the old URL.
+Keep in mind that if you regenerate your URL, your calendar on the old URL won't be updated with new events.
+Only the current URL will be actively synced with new events.

 <h3 id="iCal">Importing to iCal</h3>